schnell18/vCluster/kubernetes/README.md

 connectivity, you may re-run ansible as follows:

     ansible-playbook \
+        -e hypervisor=libvirt \
         -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \
         provision/playbook-node.yml

+For VirtualBox backend, you remove the `-e hypervisor=libvirt ` argument.

 ## kubectl setup

-You need install [kubectl][6] on your laptop and copy the `/etc/kubernetes/admin.conf` from the master as `config` under the sub directory `.kube` of you home directory.
+You need install [kubectl][6] on your laptop and copy the `/tmp/kubeconfig.conf`, which is feteched from the master node, as `config` under the sub directory `.kube` of you home directory.
 Other tools depend on this setup.

 [1]: https://www.virtualbox.org/
 [2]: https://www.vagrantup.com/